Historic wandering domains near cycles: Introduction

-Following~\cite{BD12}, we say that a $C^r$-open set $\mathcal{N}$ of diffeomorphisms is a \emph{$C^r$-Newhouse domain} if there exists a dense set $\mathcal{D}$ in $\mathcal{N}$ such that every $g\in \mathcal{D}$ has a homoclinic tangency associated with some hyperbolic periodic saddle.
-Furthermore, if these homoclinic tangencies satisfy a given property~$\mathcal{P}$, then we may call it a $C^r$-Newhouse domain of homoclinic tangencies satisfying~$\mathcal{P}$.
-The first example of a $C^r$-Newhouse domain was obtained by Newhouse~\cite{New70} in any surface for $r\geq 2$.
-It is unknown whether $C^1$-Newhouse domains exist for surface dynamics.
-Moreira's result~\cite{Moreira2011} provides a strong evidence suggesting that there are no Newhouse domains in the $C^1$-topology for surface dynamics.
-Multidimensional $C^r$-Newhouse domains for $r\geq 2$ was constructed by Palis and Viana~\cite{PV94}, Romero~\cite{Ro95} and Godchenko, Shil'nikov and Turaev in~\cite{GST93a} (see also~\cite{GST08}).
-Namely, from these papers it follows that $C^r$-Newhouse domains with $r\geq 2$ can be constructed in any manifold of dimension $d\geq 2$ arbitrarily $C^r$-close to any $C^r$-diffeomorphism having a homoclinic tangency associated with a hyperbolic periodic point $P$.
-This means that if $f$ is a $C^r$-diffeomorphism ($r\geq 2$) with a homoclinic tangency associated with $P$, then $f\in \overline{\mathcal{N}}$ where $\mathcal{N}$ is a $C^r$-Newhouse domain (of homoclinic tangencies associated with periodic points satisfying similar multipliers conditions as $P$).
-Same result was previously established by Newhouse in~\cite{New79} for surface dynamics.
 One of the first examples of $C^1$-Newhouse domains was obtained in three-dimensional manifolds by Bonatti and D\'iaz in~\cite{BD99} associated with homoclinic tangencies to periodic points with complex eigenvalues and involving heterodimensional cycles\footnote{Some comments on~\cite{BD99} are necessary.
 This paper appeared before the stabilization theory of heterodimensional cycles~\cite{BD08,BDK12}.
-The trick used by Bonnatti and D\'iaz was to consider a robust heterodimensional coming from~\cite{BD96} (where blenders were introduced) and additionally they assumed that this cycle is homoclinically related to another heterodimensional cycle with complex eigenvalues.
+The trick used by Bonatti and D\'iaz was to consider a robust heterodimensional {cycle} coming from~\cite{BD96} (where blenders were introduced) and additionally they assumed that this cycle is homoclinically related to another heterodimensional cycle with complex eigenvalues.
 They showed that, by a $C^1$-perturbation, the homoclinic classes of the involved periodic points are $C^1$-robustly linked.
-This provides a $C^1$-open set where, densely there exist homoclinic tangencies associated with periodic points with complex multipliers.
+This provides a $C^1$-open set where densely there exist homoclinic tangencies associated with periodic points with complex multipliers.
 That is, they construct a $C^1$-Newhouse domain of homoclinic tangencies of periodic points with complex multipliers.
 At that time, they did not know if this open set corresponds with an open set of robust tangencies (i.e., where the homoclinic tangencies associated with a non-trivial hyperbolic set persists under perturbations).
-But now, from~\cite{BD12} we can conclude that, indeed, $C^1$-robust tangencies associated with a blender-horseshoe appears in this open set.}.
-Later Asaoka in~\cite{Ao08} provides $C^1$-Newhouse domains in any manifold of dimension $d\geq 3$.
+But now, from~\cite{BD12} we can conclude that, indeed, $C^1$-robust tangencies associated with a blender-horseshoe appear in this open set.}.
+Later, Asaoka in~\cite{Ao08} provides $C^1$-Newhouse domains in any manifold of dimension $d\geq 3$.
 As Asaoka himself mentioned in~\cite{Ao09}, his example is essentially the same that Simon previously provided in~\cite{Si72}.
 Both examples are based on normally hyperbolic non-trivial attractors.
 More recently, again Bonatti and D\'iaz in~\cite{BD12} have constructed similar examples of $C^1$-Newhouse domains but now associated with blender-horseshoes\footnote{We refer to~\cite{BD12} to the precise definition of $cu$ and $cs$-blender-horseshoe.
-Here it suffices to understand that these objets are certain class of horseshoes in dimension $d\geq 3$.} which are more abundant objets than hyperbolic non-trivial attractors.
-It is unknown if $C^1$-Newhouse domains can be obtained arbitrarily {close to homoclinic tangency in dimension $d\geq 3$.}
+Here it suffices to understand that these objects are a certain class of horseshoes in dimension $d\geq 3$.} which are more abundant objets than hyperbolic non-trivial attractors.
+It is unknown if $C^1$-Newhouse domains can be obtained arbitrarily {close to homoclinic tangency in dimension $d\geq 3$.} It is also unknown whether $C^1$-Newhouse domains exist for surface dynamics.
+Moreira's result~\cite{Moreira2011} provides a strong evidence suggesting that there are no Newhouse domains in the $C^1$-topology for surface dynamics.